FlowFuse/website/src/node-red/quick-tips/node-red-tips-6.md

 ---
+eleventyNavigation:
-navTitle: Subflows, Link Nodes, and the Range Node
+  key: Subflows, Link Nodes, and the Range Node
+  parent: Quick Tips
-navOrder: 6
+  order: 6
 meta:
     title: Node-RED Tips - Subflows, Link Nodes, and the Range Node
     description: "Learn how to streamline your Node-RED projects with these essential tips: Subflows, Link Nodes, and Range Node for efficient workflow organization."